-ECN number means or stands for Enquiry Control Number and is better known as control number.
+ECN stands for Enquiry Control Number and is better known as control number.
 This is a nine-digit number that helps various lenders track the records of more than a million loan borrowers.
-The ECN number is generated when a lender accesses your credit report.
+The ECN is generated when a lender accesses your credit report.
 This number helps CIBIL locate your credit report and thus you must mention it while communicating with CIBIL.
 Also, the ECN number is unique to your credit report, which is why no other borrower will have the same ECN number.

 Additional Reading: What is CIBIL score?

 Apart from being used to track and maintain millions of CIBIL Reports in an organised manner, this nine-digit number can also be used to check your account and its information.
 The ECN number is also used to maintain all the information unique to your credit history and behaviour.
 With this number, member banks or financial institutions can acquire information from CIBIL.
 As this number is confidential, you may not be able to acquire it easily.